 If I were to sum up what I hope my home to be, I’d say easy on the eye and inspiring to the soul.
 Lovely in a way that demands little and gives much.
 Some days I succeed, some days are iffy and somedays I wonder why I bother at all but I worked out when I wrote this post that my homes purpose like my own, isn’t to impress or compete.
 My homes purpose is to embrace.
 I think she’s in with a chance.

 So if you turn up on my doorstep unannounced and your welcome to – you’ll usually find me with a DIY project (or three) in the works, a mess to clean up, washing to fold and dinner to cook – – – – somedays my “lovelefying” extends only as far as a partially clean sink and two fed children.
-I don’t run a tight ship – I stare out my kitchen window and get lost in the garden far more often than I should but despite all my limitations I’m heart set on creating, out of this ordinary house, a place to call home,
+I don’t run a tight ship – I stare out my kitchen window and get lost in the garden far more often than I should but despite all of it I’m heart set on creating, out of this ordinary house, a place that is uniquely our own.

 “Home may be the most powerful word known.
 And, you know, sometimes home isn’t a place you find — but home becomes the place wherever you are.
 Sometimes home is tiny, like a quiet crevice in a wild world you can crawl into & exhale & listen to your heart beat & hear His whisper.
 Sometimes home is a dream come true simply because He who is Truth led you there.
 And then sometimes home isn’t what you hoped for but Hope can find you anywhere” Ann Voskamp